yemistybo/stages-jobs-tasks/README.md

 # stages-jobs-tasks
-Demoing stages, jobs and tasks in Azure DevOps yaml pipelines.
+The process Demos' stages, jobs and tasks in Azure DevOps yaml pipelines.